jedwards27/Gaggle/README.md

 # GooseTeam

-## A Protocol and MCP Server for Goose Agents to Collaborate
+## A Protocol and MCP Server for Goose Agents t
+o Collaborate
 - **Purpose:** Allow multiple [goose](https://block.github.io/goose/) agents to collaborate
 - **Protocol:** A set of rules for agents to follow.
   - **Natural Language**: Streamlined and human-readable set of instructions about how to behave and use the tools.